haydenhughes/howl/README.md

 Adding a service only requires adding a class to `services.py`.
 Refer to `Email` as a template.

+## Checkin
+The action of sending a GET request to Howl to notify it that you still exist.

 ## Alerts
 An alert defines when and how to use one or more services.
 Alerts are